ecmwf-ifs/ecaeropt/README.md

 ## Create standard IFS model netcdf files

-To build ifs standard files you may just type (script using SBATCH is implemented),
+To build ifs standard files you may just type (script using SBATCH is implemented, you may need to adapt to your specific computer setup)

 ```
 make ifs-CY46R1